longouyang/nosub/README.md

 ## Installation

-You can install node-cosub either globally (across your entire system) or locally (on a per project basis).
+You can install nosub either globally (across your entire system) or locally (on a per project basis).
 The global install is a little more convenient, although the local install facilitates greater reproducibility.

 ## Global installation

 ```
-sudo npm install -g longouyang/node-cosub
+sudo npm install -g longouyang/nosub
 ```

 # Usage